PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 We first make sure that we aren't trying to get an index that is outside of the array.
 If the index is outside of the array we would check neighbor chunks for their voxel data.

-Then if we are inside of the data array we get the voxelType (A byte).
+Now, if we are inside of the data array, we get the voxelType (A byte number).
 If it is 0 we return false (because 0 is air), otherwise we return true saying that the voxel is solid.

 ```cs
     private bool IsSolid(int x, int y, int z)